HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

   <img src="https://github.com/HKUST-Aerial-Robotics/Teach-Repeat-Replan/blob/master/files/teaching3.gif" width = "400" height = "248"/>
  </p>

- After the flight, press ```back``` button ont eh joystick, the drone will back to the mannual state and all visualization is cleared.
+ After the flight, press ```back``` button on eh joystick, the drone will back to the manually controlling state and all visualization is cleared.
 You can start another teaching again.

   **4.3 Re-planning**